raziell74/LOUG/README.md

 ## Installation

-In your MO2 installation directory, drop the LOUG files into your /plugins folder.
+In your MO2 installation directory, extract the LOUG into the base directory of your MO2 folder.

 ## Why is ESL load order important?